Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 # **Study Case: Cyclistic** 🚲📖

+This is the report for the data analysis project, a company named Cyclistic.

-*Company's description:* Cyclistic is a bike-share company in Chicago that'd like to grow its success through maximizing the number of annual memberships.
+***Company's description:*** *Cyclistic is a bike-share company in Chicago that'd like to grow its success through maximizing the number of annual memberships.*

 As part of Cyclistic's marketing strategy they created flexible pricing plans:
  - single-ride passes
  - full-day passes
  - annual memberships

 Customers who purchase single-ride or full-day passes are referred to as **casual riders**.
-Customers who purchase annual memberships are **Cyclistic** members.
+Customers who purchase annual memberships are **Cyclistic members**.

 # **Business task** 💼
 ### What we're trying to solve is the following Cyclistic's goal: ***Design marketing strategies aimed at converting casual riders into annual members.***